Join the RHS today and support our charitable work

 Find out more about earthworms and participate in earthworm research at Earthworm Watch and the Earthworm Society of Britain (link to external websites)

 Earthworms are much less abundant in acidic soils, so in theory reducing the soil pH should help to reduce a worm cast problem.
-Products containing sulphur, such as Cast Clear® are offered for this purpose, these products do not kill worms but deter them from moving through treated areas.
-They often need repeated application to remain effective.
+Products containing sulphur, such as Cast Clear® are offered for this purpose, these products do not kill worms but are sold as deterrents.
+These products often need repeated application to remain effective.
 Other products are also available to lower soil pH.
 If the soil is alkaline, i.e. above pH7, it would be difficult to make the soil sufficiently acidic to deter earthworms.
 If the soil is already acidic, i.e. below pH7, there is a possibility that repeated applications of sulphur might make the soil too acidic and adversely affect grass growth.
 It is easy to test soil to check the pH.

 There are no pesticides that kill earthworms currently to available to home gardeners for controlling worms.